Declaration of the Rights of Man and of the Citizen of 1793

-The Declaration of the Rights of the Man and of the Citizen of 1793 (French: Déclaration des droits de l'Homme et du citoyen de 1793) is a French political document that preceded that country's first republican constitution.
+The Declaration of the Rights of Man and of the Citizen of 1793 (French: Déclaration des droits de l'Homme et du citoyen de 1793) is a French political document that preceded that country's first republican constitution.
 The Declaration and Constitution were ratified by popular vote in July 1793, and officially adopted on 10 August; however, they never went into effect, and the constitution was officially suspended on 10 October.
 It is unclear whether this suspension was thought to affect the Declaration as well.
 The Declaration was written by the commission that included Louis Antoine Léon de Saint-Just and Marie-Jean Hérault de Séchelles during the period of the French Revolution.
 The main distinction between the Declaration of 1793 and the Declaration of the Rights of Man and of the Citizen of 1789 is its egalitarian tendency: equality is the prevailing right in this declaration.
 The 1793 version included new rights, and revisions to prior ones: to work, to public assistance, to education, and to resist oppression.

 The text was mainly written by Hérault de Séchelles, whose style and writing can be found on most of the documents of the commission that also wrote the French Constitution of 1793 ("Constitution of the Year I") that was never implemented.
 The first project of the Constitution of the French Fourth Republic also referred to the 1793 version of the Declaration of the Rights of Man and Citizen.
 The 1793 document was written by Jacobins after they had expelled the Girondists.
 It was a compromise designed as a propaganda weapon and did not fully reflect the radicalism of the Jacobin leaders.
 It was never put in force.